only search Harmonie II |

 The adjacent photo dates back to the mid 60's and a visit to Mendip from the GSG where they helped move a new piano to the Hunters Lodge Inn.
 I played the piano all the way there and we all sang.
 In the back of the Land Rover with me are Goon, Andrew 'reliability' Reid and Chris Watson with Martin Bishop standing.

-He sent me a pointsmans recollection that he does remember:
+He sent me his favourite Pointsmans recollection that he does remember:

 MY favourite Points story is as follows: When on the Mound (Hanover Street end) someone came to me with a telephone handset which had been torn off from a nearby kiosk.
 I said I would hand it in when my shift ended and put it in my white coat pocket.
 Shortly after a wanker in a fuck-off open sports car drew up at my stop signal for west bound travel.
 I made a ringing sound, pulled the hand set out of my pocket and said 'Hello?'; then I handed it to the driver saying 'It's for you'.
 He took it from me and also said 'Hello?!'
 Most satisfying!

-Goon loved to imitate Edinburgh's then only black man who he remember was called Rodman Siele who lived in Northumberland Street where we lived.
-He could often be seen walking down Princes Street on the hottest day of the year with his shooting stick wrapped up in a sheepskin jacket and flying helmet and was certainly an Edinburgh character!
+Goon loved to imitate Edinburgh's then only black man who he remembers was called Rodman Siele and lived in Northumberland Street where we also lived.
+He could often be seen walking down Princes Street on the hottest day of the year with his shooting stick, all wrapped up in a sheepskin jacket and flying helmet and was certainly an Edinburgh character!
 Goon used to recount how he once came across him placing a bet in a betting shop saying "I'll have four a'shillin each a'way" just like Peter Sellers imitating Jomo Kenyatta!

 Outside the hotel we met Brian Melville trying to hide from us in a doorway who we had recruited to the group and sang him the 23rd psalm in full harmony much to his embarrasment.
 We then drove down Princes Street singing the same hymn and were waved through by every pointsman who were aware that Goon was getting married.